 ASA DataFest: COVID-19 Virtual Data Challenge

 The Duke University Department of Statistical Science and the Duke AI Health Institute are co-sponsoring the ASA Datafest: COVID-19 Virtual Data Challenge.
-For this contest, individual students or small teams will seek out data sources that enable them to explore the societal impacts of the COVID-19 pandemic other than those directly related to health outcomes.
-Students will present their findings, together with the dataset(s) used.
+For this contest, student will work in teams to seek out publicly available data sources that enable them to explore the societal impacts of the COVID-19 pandemic other than those directly related to health outcomes.
+Students will present their findings in a slide deck or interactive dashboard, together with a 5 minute video or one-page write up.

 The competition is open to all Duke University undergraduate and master’s-level students.
 Contestants may participate as individuals or as part of a team of up to four students.

-Any data sources may be used as long as they are publicly available or openly licensed.
-For more information about finding and using datasets, visit the Resources Page on the contest website.

-All individual contestants and teams must register by completing this form.
-Participants will receive regular updates as the competition progresses.
+Teams can sign up here: https://www2.stat.duke.edu/datafest-covid19/signup.html.
+We strongly encourage students to work in a team to honor the collaborative spirit of Datafest.
+If your current situation does not make it feasible for you to work on a team, you may still sign up to participate individually.

 Key Dates & Times

 The ASA Datafest: COVID19 Edition competition officially begins on Wednesday, April 8, 2020.

-Registrations (individual or team) must be received by 11:59 PM EDT on Sunday, April 12, 2020.
+Registrations (individual or team) must be received by Sunday, April 12, 2020 at 11:59 PM EDT.

 Final submissions are due on April 22, 2020 at 11:59 PM EDT.

-Contest winners will be announced on May 4, 2020.
+Contest winners will be announced by May 4, 2020.

+For more information, including example datasets and topic ideas, visit the contest website.

+I think we can remove everything below here:

 How to Submit Results

 Results may be submitted after the registration window closes on April 12, 2020th but no later than 11:59 PM on April 22, 2020.
 After the registration window closes, participants will receive an email with a link to the project submission form.